JingQin-JQ/JingQIn-JQ.github.io/_posts/2017-04-01-list-dictionary.md

 ---
 layout: post
-title: Study notes about funtion return, list and dictionary
+title: Funtion return, list and dictionary
 tags:
 - Python Study
 ---
+Study notes about how to return a function, how to get  elements from list or dictionary.

 ### Return

 Only when I want to quit my functions, multiple returns is acceptable.